 Are you planning a visit to Seward, Alaska?
 If that is the case, you will not be disappointed.
-There are so many fun things to do in Seward.
+There are so many fun things to do in Seward Alaska.
 It is worth the visit.

 Seward is a small town located on the Kenai Peninsula.
-There are plenty of activities to enjoy from fishing, hiking, and boat tours.
+If you are wondering what to do in Seward Alaska, this post is for you.
+There are plenty of Seward activities to enjoy from fishing, hiking, and boat tours.
 You are sure to have a great time.

 If you want to save this information for later be sure to pin this to Pinterest.